Sarah Tatterson’s tale of

 brought to life many of the societal and cultural issues that she grappled with

-on a daily basis in the MA in Relationship & Pastoral Therapy program.
+on a daily basis in the school's counseling degree program.
 Sarah

 took the time to write a reflection for us about the experience and the themes